Muqtada al-Sadr: 2004

 That day, al-Sadr called for a jihad against American forces.
 To do this he needed to gain temporary control of Al Kut, An Najaf and the suburb of Baghdad named after his grandfather, Sadr City.
 On the night of 8 April, his Mahdi Army dropped eight overspans and bridges around the Convoy Support Center Scania, thus severing northbound traffic into Baghdad.
 The next day his militia ambushed any and every convoy trying to get in or out of Baghdad International Airport, known to the soldiers as BIAP.
 This led to the worst convoy ambush of the war, the ambush of the 724th Transportation Company (POL), which resulted in eight KBR drivers killed and three soldiers killed.
 One was Matt Maupin, who was initially listed as the first American soldier missing in action.
 These series of attacks demonstrated an unexpected level of sophistication in planning.
 The Mahdi Army knew it could not win a head on fight with the United States military coalition and it took full advantage of a major American vulnerability by attacking convoy trucks that supplied the troops.
 BIAP was where the newly arrived 1st Cavalry Division drew its supplies.
 The 1st Cavalry Division was replacing the 1st Armored Division in and around Baghdad.
-The 1st Armored Division had already been deployed to Iraq for a year.
+The 1st Armored Division as well as 2nd Armored Cavalry Regiment, which was attached to 1st Armored Division, had already been deployed to Iraq for a year.
 CENTCOM commander General John Abizaid decided to extend the Division beyond its 1-year deployment, for an additional 120 days, to use in the fight against the Mahdi Army.
 On 11 April, the Mahdi Army launched an attack on the southwest wall at BIAP behind which several hundred trucks parked.
 By the end of April, the American 1st Armored Division had suppressed the Mahdi Army's uprising but al Sadr had achieved his goal of making it a significant resistance force fighting against the U.S. led coalition forces occupying Iraq.